usdoj-crt/crt-portal/docs/Branching_strategy.md

     - security
     - code quality (making sure it is understandable so that future O&M is easier)
 - Automated tests
+    - important business logic requirements should be captured in tests
+    - key functionality should be checked with tests

 Once code is merged into the develop branch, the code is deployed to the development instance and the card describing the work goes into the "dev done" column.
 This step can happen at anytime.